-For this list, we looked at all phones and evaluated their specs and the features that lend themselves to an enjoyable watching experience.
-We focused on the screen, the audio, and all the little details that come into play when your stream a video, and we narrowed down the field to the five best phones to accomplish that task.
-Let me stress that there may be better overall phones out there, but for those who love to binge watch their favorite shows on their phone, here are your best options.
+We looked at all current-generation phones and evaluated their specs and the features that lend themselves to an enjoyable watching experience.
+Our primary focus was on the screen, the audio, and all the little details that come into play when your stream a video, and we used that set of criteria to narrow down the field to the five best phones to accomplish that task.
+While we are aware that better overall phones exist, the phones on our list are best for those who use their phone primarily as a mini-television.

 - Starting Price: The current price of the base model of this phone.